-- Ensuring a safe and healthy work environment, preventing accidents and incidents, and ensuring that all Avista employees return home healthy and whole. - Fostering a culture that values trust and respect based on diversity, equity and inclusion, and offering all employees the chance to enrich their lives and careers through challenging and meaningful work-all in an equal opportunity workplace that is surrounded by a supportive and inclusive environment. - Valuing the contribution of our employees by focusing on creating and maintaining an environment to attract, develop, motivate, retain and reward high-caliber employees. - Performing to our ethical and compliance standards, ensuring that we conduct ourselves in a legal and ethical manner in upholding our regulatory obligations. - Holding our contractors, suppliers and other business partners to the same ethical and compliance standards to which we hold ourselves.
+- Proactively ensuring a safe and healthy work environment, preventing accidents and incidents, and ensuring that all Avista employees return home healthy and whole. - Fostering a culture that values trust and respect based on equity, inclusion and diversity, and offering all employees the opportunity to enrich their lives and careers through challenging and meaningful work - all in an equal opportunity workplace that is surrounded by a supportive and inclusive environment. - Valuing the contribution of our employees by focusing on creating and maintaining an environment to attract, develop, motivate, retain and reward talented employees. - Conducting our operations ethically, honestly and in compliance with the laws and regulations that govern our business. - Holding our contractors to the same ethical and compliance standards to which we hold ourselves.